vikingdata/articles/databases/mysql/AWS_EC2_RDS_Aurora.md

         * Aurora is also PostgreSQL compatible.
         * Can have upto 15 read replicas, while RDS MySQL can have 5.
         * Built For High Availability.
 Multiple copies in different Availability zones makes it HA along with automatic failover.

+* Future optics
+  * cost
+  * Aurora Serverless versus Aurora
+  * more performance
+  * Links on what to maintain in RDS MySQL and Aurora.